Holkham Hall: Exterior

 The external appearance of Holkham can best be described as a huge Roman palace.
-However, as with most architectural designs, it is never quite that simple.
-Holkham is a Palladian house, and yet even by Palladian standards the external appearance is austere and devoid of ornamentation.
+While a Palladian house, even by Palladian standards the external appearance is unusually austere and devoid of ornamentation.
 This can almost certainly be traced to Coke himself.
 The on-site, supervising architect, Matthew Brettingham, related that Coke required and demanded "commodiousness", which can be interpreted as comfort.
 Hence rooms that were adequately lit by one window, had only one, as a second might have improved the external appearance but could have made a room cold or draughty.
 As a result, the few windows on the piano nobile, although symmetrically placed and balanced, appear lost in a sea of brickwork; albeit these yellow bricks were cast as exact replicas of ancient Roman bricks expressly for Holkham.
+Coke had originally intended to face the house with Bath Stone.
+When this proved too expensive, Coke turned to his own brick manufactory.
+The effect has been subject to criticism; John Julius Norwich wrote of the "unhealthy liverish colour" of the façades, while Sacheverell Sitwell condemned the "ugly and mechanical rustication" and the "depressing white brick".
 Above the windows of the piano nobile, where on a true Palladian structure the windows of a mezzanine would be, there is nothing.
-The reason for this is the double height of the state rooms on the piano nobile; however, not even a blind window, such as those often seen in Palladio's own work, is permitted to alleviate the severity of the facade.
-On the ground floor, the rusticated walls are pierced by small windows more reminiscent of a prison than a grand house.
-One architectural commentator, Nigel Nicolson, has described the house as appearing as functional as a Prussian riding school.
+The reason for this is the double height of the state rooms on the piano nobile; however, not even a blind window, such as those often seen in Palladio's own work, is permitted to alleviate the severity of the façade.
+On the ground floor, the rusticated walls are pierced by small windows more reminiscent of an institution than a grand house; one architectural commentator, Nigel Nicolson, described the exterior, on first impression, as akin to a Prussian riding school.